 Why do I need this bond?

-Montana notary bonds protect against fraudulent acts on behalf of a notary public.
-By posting this bond, principals (notaries public) agree to abide by all rules and regulations stated in the Montana Code Annotated.
+Montana notary bonds protect against fraudulent acts on behalf of a notary.
+By posting this bond, principals (notaries) agree to abide by all rules and regulations stated in the Montana Code Annotated.
 Prohibited acts include, but are not limited to:

-If a notary public fails to perform his or her duties as required by state regulations, a claim can be made against the bond to provide reparation for damages committed.
+If a notary public fails to perform his or her duties as required by state regulations, a claim can be made against the bond to cover losses.

 What’s the fine print?